 Cellular shades are also available in a variety of operating options.
 They can be cordless, motorized, or top down/bottom up depending on the needs of your room.
 Motorized shades can also be connected to an automated system to give you greater control over your window treatments.

-By using a connected home system, your windows can remain energy efficient even when you are not at home!
+By using a smart home system, your windows can remain energy efficient even when you are not at home!
 Program your motorized window shades to raise and lower as needed to keep your home the optimal temperature all year long.

 An added bonus to keeping your home energy efficient is a decrease in utilities.
 Adding energy efficient window treatments is a great way to lower your monthly energy bills and save you money - but only when these treatments are used properly.